JamesLynchBond/Web-Games-ES7/README.md

 	Notice 'this' self-reference is not used.
 	A call is made to the parent super class, along with the parameters.
-	This is how inheritance works, by getting a pointer to .prototype of parent.
+	In JavaScript chaining of prototypes is how inheritence works, (Float32Array.prototype.constructor)
 	All the methods are stored on the .prototype object, not on the instance.
 	This is done to keep the memory of each instance of an object down.